martinaliberatoscioli/ArucoDrone_Marker_Detection_and_Trajectory_Tracking_System/README.md

 **ArucoDrone** is a project developed for detecting **ArUco markers** using a drone controlled via **PX4** and **ROS2**.
 This project utilizes **Gazebo** simulator and computer vision tools to enable the drone to:

 - Detect an **ArUco marker** in the simulation
-- Analysìze the content of the marker and publish an associated image when the marker with ID 42 is detected
+- Analyze the content of the marker and publish an associated image when the marker with ID 42 is detected
 - Follow a predefined trajectory and maintaining position
 - Dynamically visualize real-time telemetry data through **Python plots**